 Taking care of your tyres

 Keep your tyres inflated correctly.
-Inflate tyres to your manufacturers recommendations and recheck once a month.
+Inflate tyres to your manufacturer’s recommendations and re-check once a month.
 The recommended tyre pressure is usually recorded on the pillar of the driver’s door.
-Under inflated tyres result in increased road friction, meaning that the tyres will wear faster and require move fuel to run the car.
+Under inflated tyres can cause increased road friction, meaning that the tyres will wear faster and require move fuel to run the car.

-All four tyres should be of the same tread pattern.
+All four tyres should be of the same tread pattern type.
 Ideally, the spare tyre should be identical.
 If fitting new tyres, put them on the same axle - preferably the rear.
 Regularly check the tread depth and tyre pressures (including the spare).

 Match your tyres

-Snow tyres are made with a softer rubber compound and deeper treads, designed to maintain grip in ice and snow.
+Snow tyres are made with a softer rubber compound and deeper treads because it helps maintain grip in the ice and snow.
 They can be distinguished by their deep square-patterned tread blocks with numerous fine blades.
-Newer snow tyres are also marked with a 'mountain snowflake' symbol on the sidewall.
-They might be found on used cars imported from colder parts of Japan.
-In Japan, such tyres must have at least 50% tread depth to be legal, yet many below this will still comply with NZ's minimum tread depth of 1.5mm and thus can be used here.
+Some snow tyres are also marked with a 'mountain snowflake' symbol on the sidewall.

-NZTA says the majority of Kiwi motorists have no need to use snow tyres - those who do drive in ice or snow should have them fitted to all four wheels and change them at the end of winter.
+NZTA says the majority of Kiwi motorists have no need to use snow tyres - those who do drive in ice or snow should have them fitted to all four wheels and change them back to normal tyres at the end of winter.

-Check the tread pattern on all four wheels, and if any appear to be specialist snow tyres, arrange for these to be replaced with ordinary summer tyres.
-Have your car inspected immediately if you've ever experienced any loss of control, particularly if it's a Japanese import.
+Snow tyres tend to be found on used cars imported from colder parts of Japan.
+These tyres are required to have 50% tread depth or greater to be road legal, however the minimum tread depth for snow or winter tyres in New Zealand is 4mm, while normal tyres are 1.5mm.
+So if you’re buying a Japanese import check the tread pattern on all four wheels and if any appear to be specialist snow tyres, arrange for these to be replaced with normal (summer) tyres.
+We also suggest having your car inspected immediately if you've ever experienced any loss of control, particularly if it's a Japanese import.